Interaction and collision of skyrmions in chiral antiferromagnets: Collisions of skyrmions

 Figure~\ref{fig:Skyrm_scat_v04} presents the results of a second simulation for initial velocity $\vel = 0.4$ \cite{animation}.
 The simulation results are similar to the case of $\vel=0.2$ in Fig.~\ref{fig:Skyrm_scat_v02}.
 But, the skyrmions, at the distance of minimum separation, shown in the third snapshot, have reached a minimum size that is now smaller.
-The phenomenon of bouncing back of skyrmions after a collision has been noted in \cite{1992_NL_PeyrardPietterZakrzewski} in a $\sigma$ model with Skyrme-like terms.
+The phenomenon of bouncing back of skyrmions after a collision has been noted in \cite{1992_NL_PeyrardPietteZakrzewski} in a $\sigma$ model with Skyrme-like terms.

 Figure~\ref{fig:skyrmionPositions} shows the positions of the skyrmions on the $x$ axis with respect to time.
 For the skyrmion position, we find the two points on the $x$-axis where $n_3=0$ and take the middle point between the two.
 The slope of the curves shows that the skyrmions acquire almost their initial velocity after bouncing back.
-For initial velocity $\vel=0.2$, we have a velocity after bouncing back $\vel=0.192$, and for initial velocity $\vel=0.4$, we have $\vel=0.384$ after bouncing back.
-The minimum distance reached when they approach is smaller for the higher velocity case, $\vel=0.4$, compared to the case $\vel=0.2$.
+For initial velocity $\vel=0.2$, they eventually get to a velocity $\vel=0.192$ after bouncing back, and for initial velocity $\vel=0.4$, they get to $\vel=0.384$.

 Figure~\ref{fig:skyrmionRadius} shows the radius of the skyrmions during the collision.
-The radius is calculated as half the distance between the two points on the $x$ axis where $n_3=0$, for each skyrmion.
+The radius $R$ is calculated as half the distance between the two points on the $x$ axis where $n_3=0$, for each skyrmion.
 The skyrmion radius is almost constant before the collision, it reduces significantly during the collision and it is later restored to its initial size.
 After the collision, the skyrmion radius oscillates, clearly indicating that the breathing mode \cite{2019_PRB_KravchukGomonaySheka,2022_PRR_KomineasRoy} has been excited.
 The numerical simulations show that the decrease in the skyrmion size due to the interaction is a generic phenomenon.
-The small oscillations are mainly attributed to the error introduced by the transformation of variables from the tetramers, where the solitary wave solutions have been found, to the spin lattice, where the simulations are performed.
+The small oscillations are mainly attributed to the error introduced by the transformation of variables from the continuum model, where the solitary wave solutions have been found, to the spin lattice, where the simulations are performed.